 Getting Started with Databricks for Big Data Analysis

 Databricks is a cloud-based analytics platform built to simplify big data and AI workflows.
 It combines Apache Spark with collaborative notebooks, managed clusters, and a unified workspace so teams can process large datasets efficiently.
+This guide walks through the basic steps to start analyzing data in Databricks.

-Why Databricks for Big Data Analysis?
+Why Databricks for big data analysis?

 Databricks helps reduce operational overhead and accelerates data workflows: